orkhanahmadov/eloquent-repository/README.md

 ## Usage

-Create a class that you want it act repository and extend `Innoscripta\EloquentRepository\EloquentRepository` abstract class.
+Create a repository class and extend `Innoscripta\EloquentRepository\EloquentRepository` abstract class.

-Repository class must implement `entity` method.
-When using Eloquent models it's enough to return model's full namespace from `entity` method.
+Repository class that extends `EloquentRepository` must implement `entity` method.
+When using Eloquent models it's enough to return model's full namespace from the method.

 ``` php
 namespace App\Repositories;